-Generally, Job description is prepared first and then manager analyses the necessary abilities and attributes needed for accomplishing the task through preparing job specification.
-Need to know the differences between job description and job specification as it is required for smooth running of the functions of HR department.
+Generally, a Job description is prepared first, and then the manager analyses the necessary abilities and attributes needed for accomplishing the task through preparing job specifications.
+Need to know the differences between job description and job specification as it is required for the smooth running of the functions of the HR department.

 The components of job specification are as below:

-- Attributes refers to quality of a candidate.
+- Attributes refer to the quality of a candidate.

 - Educational Qualification defines the specific requirement regarding academic knowledge of a person to perform the job.

-- Skills refers to the particular set of special abilities which are essential for the proper execution of the given tasks.
+- Skills refer to the particular set of special abilities which are essential for the proper execution of the given tasks.

 - Experience is the information of all the past and present employment or association of the candidate, including the name of the company, post, duration, salary package, job profile, etc.

-- Knowledge refers to competency of the candidate to perform the job.
+- Knowledge refers to the competency of the candidate to perform the job.

 Advantages of Job Description

-It can be classified in 2 categories as below:
+It can be classified into 2 categories as below:

-- Advantages of Job Description for the Company: – Job description provides following benefits to the organization- (a) Job description helps HR department to simplify the overall recruitment and selection process. (b) It helps organization to prepare a right job specification. (c) Job description helps organization to search for the suitable candidates.
+- Advantages of Job Description for the Company: – Job description provides the following benefits to the organization- (a) Job description helps the HR department to simplify the overall recruitment and selection process. (b) It helps organizations to prepare the right job specification. (c) Job description helps organizations to search for suitable candidates.

 Advantages of Job Specification

-- Job specification assists organization to save time during the screening of the resumes of the prospective candidates who fulfil the eligibility criteria.
+- Job specification assists organizations to save time during the screening of the resumes of the prospective candidates who fulfill the eligibility criteria.

-- It acts as a benchmark for the HR Manager to design training and orientation schedule of the new employees.
+- It acts as a benchmark for the HR Manager to design training and orientation schedules for the new employees.

 - Job specification provides an overview regarding the relevant requirements of a particular job of a company to the prospective candidates.